amirkhoshnam1224/vite-weather-app/README.md

-# Weather App
+# Weather app

 A fully responsive, React-based weather application that provides current weather information and a 5-day weather forecast using the OpenWeather API.
 This app allows users to retrieve weather details for their current location via geolocation or manually select a city from a predefined list of cities.
 The application is designed with modern UI/UX principles using Tailwind CSS and offers a smooth, intuitive experience.

 ## Features

-- **Current Weather:** Fetches real-time weather information including temperature, humidity, wind speed, and general conditions (e.g., sunny, cloudy).
+- **Current Weather:** Fetches real-time weather information including temperature, humidity, wind speed, and general conditions ( sunny, cloudy).

 - **5-Day Forecast:** Provides a 5-day weather forecast with detailed data for each day, including temperature, condition, and wind speed.

 - **Geolocation Support:** Automatically fetches weather data for the user's current location using browser geolocation.

 - **Manual City Selection:** Allows users to select a city from a predefined list if geolocation is unavailable.

-- **Weather Icons:** Displays weather-specific icons (e.g., sunny, cloudy, rainy) based on the weather conditions.
+- **Weather Icons:** Displays weather-specific icons ( sunny, cloudy, rainy) based on the weather conditions.

 - **Responsive Design:** Fully responsive UI using Tailwind CSS for mobile, tablet, and desktop views.

 - **Error Handling:** Graceful error handling for scenarios where geolocation fails or weather data cannot be retrieved.

 - **Testing:** Comprehensive unit and integration tests with Jest and Cypress to ensure the app’s functionality.

 - **Built-in Loader:** Displays a loading animation while fetching data from the API.

 ## Technologies Used